 Fluoridation is the term used to describe the dosing of water supplies to bring the fluoride level up to 1 milligram per litre as a public health measure intended to prevent tooth decay.
 The maximum permitted value of fluoride in drinking water is 1.5mg/l (milligrams per litre).

-In England, the decision to fluoridate your water supply is made by your local authority.
-When deciding whether to fluoridate a local authority must carry out a public consultation exercise, the findings of which must be taken into consideration when they reach a final decision.
-The law only permits a water company to fluoridate under a contract with UK Health Security Agency (formerly Public Health England).
+In England, the decision to fluoridate your water supply is made by the Secretary of State.
+When deciding whether to fluoridate the Secretary of State must carry out a consultation exercise, the findings of which must be taken into consideration when reaching a final decision.
+The law only permits a water company to fluoridate under a contract with the Department of Health and Social Care.
 The water company has to be consulted about the technical feasibility of any proposed scheme.
 In Wales, health decisions about fluoridation are taken by the Welsh Government.

 The Department of Health and Social Care is responsible for national policy on fluoridation.
 More information can be found on their website.